samelamin/spark-bigquery/README.md

 Notes on using this API:

  * Target data set must already exist
- * Structured Streaming needs a partitioned table
+ * Structured Streaming needs a partitioned table which is created by default when writing a stream
+ * Structured Streaming needs a timestamp column where offsets are retrieved from, by default all tables are created with a `bq_load_timestamp` column with a default value of the current timstamp.
  * Structured Streaming currently does not support schema updates
  * For use with Databricks please follow this [guide](https://github.com/samelamin/spark-bigquery/blob/master/Databricks.md)
 # License